Sidney and Lois Eskenazi Museum of Art

 Indiana University, Bloomington, Indiana

 We encourage each of you to visit “House of the Singing Winds” multichannel video exhibit currently on display at the Eskenazi Museum of Art at Indiana University in Bloomington.
-This exhibit will run through March 31, 2021 (may extend beyond March).
+This exhibit will run through July 2021.

 This exhibit features “Time-based media” which is a term used to describe any artwork that has both physical and temporal dimensions.
 Examples include video, film, slide, audio, or computer-based technologies.
 Time-based media have “duration as a dimension” and unfold to the viewer overtime.
 The Time-based Media Gallery is equipped with a 4k resolution, 3LCD, 12,000-lumen Epson laser projector.
 Delivering ultra HD image quality, amazingly vivid color, and a lifelike performance, it is he first projector of its kind to be used in an art museum setting. ¹